Vithursanaa/CCTV-IntelliGuard/README.md

-# AI-Powered Human Detection Module for CCTV Systems
+# CCTV IntelliGuard

-A smart hardware module that connects to any existing CCTV camera and performs **real-time human detection** using edge AI.
-This system can automatically trigger alarms, save video clips, or send alerts to a designated phone number or messaging app based on specific conditions.
+A smart hardware module that connects to any existing CCTV camera and performs real-time human detection using edge AI (AI algorithms directly on edge devices, like smartphones or IoT sensors, allowing real-time processing and decision-making without cloud reliance).
+This system can automatically trigger alarms, save video clips with timestamp, or send alerts to a designated phone number or messaging app based on specific conditions.

 ---